matthewskelton/byow/Part-2-WordPress/WordPress.md

 We will use the popular WordPress.com platform to create a simple public website.

 1. Go to http://wordpress.com/ in your browser
-1. Click on Get Started --> https://signup.wordpress.com/signup/ should be the resulting page
+1. Click on Get Started (or Signup)
     1. Fill in your details
 1. Choose the Free plan
 1. Verify your email address if necessary